All Episodes

 That is on Tuesday with President Trump and Kamala Harris.

-One thing that Kamala Harris is now finding in all of the polls is that she is trailing fairly dramatically uh where Hillary Clinton was in 2016 and where Joe Biden was in 2020.
+One of the issues we haven't spent a lot of time talking about demographically, one thing that Kamala Harris is now finding in all of the polls is that she is trailing fairly dramatically where Hillary Clinton was in 2016 and where Joe Biden was in 2020.

-And demographically, when you look at the numbers, you see that she is trailing, you know, where they both were uh in a lot of cases by double digits, and um among very specific uh demographic groups, African Americans, Hispanic Americans, women, men, the only one she's one point up in, and that would be older people.
+And demographically, when you look at the numbers, you see that she is trailing where they both were in a lot of cases by double digits and among very specific demographic groups, African Americans, Hispanic Americans, women, men.

-Uh and that means that she's not at this point in the campaign doing anywhere near as well as either Hillary or Joe Biden were doing at this point in the race when they were running.
+And that means that she's not at this point in the campaign doing anywhere near as well as either Hillary or Joe Biden were doing at this point in the race when they were running.

-And I know that surprises people because if you turn on any of the fake news, oh, this things are going great.
+And I know that surprises people because if you turn on any of the fake news, oh, things are going great.

 They're wonderful.

-They're outstanding, they're amazing.
+They're amazing.

-Um, I think one thing that people have learned about Donald Trump is if you look at his policy positions on the economy, you know, we've learned a lot, for example, about you know, a lot of the jobs that have come out, you know, millions of them are going to illegal immigrants, and that is taking jobs away from Americans.
+I think one thing that people have learned about Donald Trump is if you look at his policy positions on the economy, you know, we've learned a lot, for example, about, you know, a lot of the jobs that have come out.

 We saw what Donald Trump did for minorities with historically black colleges and universities, the largest financial commitment of any administration in the history of the country.